-Once the work is complete and they have signed off the bike as having met these requirements, it will be returned to you, and Complete Bike Recovery will request their payment directly from Direct Group who have been diligently completing all the admin in the background.
+Once the work is complete and they have signed off the bike as having met these requirements, it will be returned to you.

 This guide to our process isn’t completely exhaustive of course.
 Every claim has its nuances, and even after four years of bicycle claims, things still come through our inbox that surprise us.